 - S 99th Avenue and W Lower Buckeye Road

-While other drivers do consistently owe you a duty of care, you can use the information provided about Phoenix’s unsafe intersections to take particular care when coming across these roads.
-If you do get into an accident, know that members of our team can immediately help you start the recovery process.
+While other drivers owe you a duty of care, you can use the information about Phoenix’s unsafe intersections to take particular care when coming across these roads.
+If you get into an accident, know that our team members can immediately help you start the recovery process.

-It’s in your best interest to hire a Phoenix car accident attorney as soon as you can after a car accident.
-Where insurance providers may attempt to undercut your credibility, our team strives to have your voice heard by the people who can help you recover.
+It’s best to hire a Phoenix car accident attorney as soon as possible after a car accident.
+Where insurance providers may attempt to undercut your credibility, our team strives to have your voice heard by those who can help you recover.

-When you contact an attorney shortly after a crash, you also make it easier for us to gather the evidence we need to support your claim.
-We can work with law enforcement representatives and witnesses at the scene to establish liability.
-At the same time, we prevent both insurance providers and other drivers from using your words against you.
+When you contact an attorney shortly after a crash, you make it easier for us to gather the evidence we need to support your claim.
+We work with law enforcement representatives and witnesses at the scene to establish liability.
+At the same time, we prevent insurance providers and drivers from using your words against you.

-When you bring a car accident case to court, you need to establish both a duty of care and the violation of that duty.
+When you file a car accident case, you must establish a duty of care and a violation of that duty.
 Fortunately, all drivers on the road owe one another a duty of care.
 This means that each driver must behave reasonably while behind the wheel.